 The dental clinics remain open during most of the summer months.
 Except for students on probation, attendance in the clinics is not required, but junior and senior students are encouraged to attend to obtain additional clinical instruction and experience.
-Required lectures are held during the summer following the second year.

 Living Facilities.
 Single and married students from all Indiana University Indianapolis schools and divisions are eligible to file housing applications for accommodations which are located on the Medical Center campus.
 Applications should be filed as early as possible since there is always a waiting list.